JKindonNtx/solutions-euc/ntnx-euc-lab/README.md

     git clone https://github.com/nutanix-enterprise/solutions-euc.git
     ```

-1. Make sure you are connected to the Nutanix VPN - this is important because you will be connecting to on-premises clusters and build servers directly from the Docker Container
+1. Make sure you are connected to the Nutanix VPN - this is important because you will be connecting to on-premises clusters and building servers directly from the Docker Container

-2. Update the DockerFile and comment out the powershell commands that are irrelevant to the Operating System you are running the Container on.
+2. Update the DockerFile and comment out the powershell command that is irrelevant to the Operating System you are running the Container on
     ```
     # Use this line if you are using x64
     RUN curl -L -o /tmp/powershell.tar.gz https://github.com/PowerShell/PowerShell/releases/download/v7.3.0/powershell-7.3.0-linux-x64.tar.gz